 There Is Caffeine In Decaf Coffee

-When coffee is labeled decaffeinate, what does that mean?
-Most of the caffeine is removed, but there is some caffeine in decaf coffee.
-Caffeine is not added during the processing.
-Coffee beans by nature have caffeine and the decaffeinating process does not complete strip it all away.
+What does it mean when coffee is labeled "decaffeinated"?
+No coffee is ever really caffeine-free.
+In decaffeinated coffee, most of the caffeine is removed, but trace amounts of caffeine remain.
+Caffeine is not added during the processing; coffee beans by nature have caffeine and the decaffeinating process does not completely strip it all away.
 So how much caffeine is in decaffeinated coffee?

 Caffeine intake is broken down into low, moderate and high caffeine use: